michaelmendoza/kairos2020-silva-green-mendoza/README.md

 `npm run reactbuild`

-Then you can run app on simple ndoe server with:
+Then you can run app on simple node server with:

-`nodd server.js`
+`node server-build.js`

 And application will run on http://localhost:9000/